 “Before I made the decision to come to Berkeley, I met with Matt, and the potential projects we discussed seemed really intriguing to me in that they were just far enough away from my current research to be new but close enough to remain exciting,” says Baraldi.
 “I also appreciate the unique opportunities provided by the Lab’s proximity and close association with the university, especially within the mathematics group.
 Of course, the backdrop of the Bay is nice too.”

 Gabriela Correa, Cornell University

-This summer Gabriela Correa, a materials science and engineering student at Cornell University, will be developing quantitative imaging algorithms for electron microscopy data that is sent to a burst buffer on NERSC’s Cori supercomputer immediately after it is imaged at the Molecular Foundry’s National Center for Electron Microcopy (NCEM), which is located at Berkeley Lab.
-The goal of this work is to make sense of the raw four-dimensional scanning transmission electron microscopy (4D-STEM) data collected at NCEM with NERSC’s Cori, and getting useful information back to the microscope users.
+This summer Gabriela Correa, a materials science and engineering student at Cornell University, will be developing quantitative imaging algorithms for electron microscopy data that is sent to a burst buffer on NERSC’s Cori supercomputer immediately after it is imaged at the Molecular Foundry’s National Center for Electron Microscopy (NCEM), which is located at Berkeley Lab.
+The goal of this work is to make sense of the raw four-dimensional scanning transmission electron microscopy (4D-STEM) data collected at NCEM with NERSC’s Cori and getting useful information back to the microscope users.
 Correa’s mentors are Molecular Foundry scientists, Peter Ercius, Colin Ophus and Jim Ciston.